charelF/ComplexSystems/README.md

 - ```code/james```
     - ```bartolozzi2004.ipynb``` - recreation of the methods and diagrams from the original Bartolozzi paper
-    - ```crash_indic.py``` - the original (first iteration) crash indicator and associated simulation studies.
+    - ```crash_indic.py``` - first iteration crash indicator and associated simulation studies.
 There were significantly more studies here than included in the presentation.
     -  ```presentation_plots.py``` - simulation studies and associated plots used in the application.
-Autocorrelation functions, distributions, simulations etc
+Autocorrelation functions, distributions, simulations, hurst exponent application etc
-    -  ```presentation_plots.py``` - a previous version of the model which makes use of fixed distributions of agents and early test of series stylised facts
+    -  ```CA_distribution.py``` - a previous version of the model which makes use of fixed distributions of agents and early test of series stylised facts
     - ```OTHER``` - collection of other files, experiments and studies from the project.